-The index is unmanaged.
 Returns reflect reinvested capital gains and dividends but not the deduction of taxes an investor would pay on distributions or share redemptions.
 Performance data quoted represents past performance; past performance does not guarantee future results.
-The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
-Current performance of the Fund may be lower or higher than the performance quoted.
-Performance data current to the most recent month end may be obtained by visiting southeasternasset.com.
-The Small-Cap Fund is subject to stock market risk, meaning stocks in the Fund may fluctuate in response to developments at individual companies or due to general market and economic conditions.
-Also, because the Fund generally invests in 15 to 25 companies, share value could fluctuate more than if a greater number of securities were held.
-Smaller company stocks may be more volatile with fewer financial resources than those of larger companies.
+The investment return may be worth more or less than their original cost.
+Current performance of the fund may be lower or higher than the performance quoted.
+Performance data current to the most recent month end may be obtained by visiting longleafpartners.com.